grymoire7/infection/DESIGN.md

     - [x] Remove "Who goes first" option.
 The player should always go first.
     - [x] Remove "AI Difficulty" option.
 This should be part of the level definition.
     - [x] Change "Player color" option to "Player" with sprite options
+- [ ] Improve design of LevelOver and GameOver scenes

 ### Phase 12: Ship it!
 - [ ] Add more chohesive level sets and levels